 Do not attempt to remove a bulb when it is hot.
 Severe burns may result.
-Wist and I wist and I

 To replace the headlight bulbs, use the following procedure.

 1. Remove four screws securing the headlight access panel to the headlight housing.

 2. Remove the headlight bulb by rotating the bulb assembly and removing from the headlight housing; then spread the retaining clips and disconnect the bulb assembly from the connector.